Projects

 EU Monitoring: Current socio-political developments in Europe

-Our EU monitoring provides a regular overview of the activities of the European Union, the Council of Europe and the European civil society organisations in social policy.It highlights our key issues in the areas of children and youth policy, family and reconciliation policy, gender equality policy, LGBTIQ* rights and policy for older people.
-In addition to the EU Monitoring, we publish focus issues that present the European Union's social policies and strategies.
+Our EU monitoring provides a regular overview of the activities of the European Union, the Council of Europe and the European civil society organisations in social policy.It highlights our key issues in the areas of children and youth policy, family and reconciliation policy, equality policy, and policy for older people.
+In addition to the EU Monitoring, we publish focus issues and background information that present the European Union's social policies and strategies.

 Please note that the EU monitoring is only published in German.